gabrieleancora/personalAlerter/README.md

 the [template](plugins/pluginTemplate) plugin layout, you can easily add cusom alerts!
 Inside this repo a [ping plugin](plugins/pingPlugin) is available to show how a simple ping to check if alive plugin works.

-A subreddit watcher will soon follow so you will be able to have the same functionality of [rssTelegramBot2.0](https://github.com/gabrieleancora/rssTelegramBot2.0) (also called Reddit manga alert bot) in a new, more complete and flexible, software.
+~~A subreddit watcher will soon follow so you will be able to have the same functionality of [rssTelegramBot2.0](https://github.com/gabrieleancora/rssTelegramBot2.0) (also called Reddit manga alert bot) in a new, more complete and flexible, software.~~ I didn't consider the implications of receiving messages, so for now this part is in pause and I'll mantain more actively the rssTelegramBot2.0

 Future alert-type of programs will be developed as plugins for this software.